mora-hugo/mora-hugo/README.md

 ![image](https://user-images.githubusercontent.com/100521440/216900805-9bb46aba-704e-4903-9983-2f480211d996.png)

-The theme has been implemented in the construction mechanics where you can glitch the constructions together to make impressive movements
+The theme has been implemented in the construction mechanics where you can glitch the constructions together to make impressive movements.

-In this project, I mainly created the building system
+In this project, I mainly created the building system.

 [Link to the itch.io](https://bako52.itch.io/zizou-queen-piafs)